Infineon/anycloud-ota/README.md

-﻿# Over-the-Air (OTA) Update Middleware Library
+﻿﻿﻿﻿﻿﻿﻿﻿﻿# Over-the-Air (OTA) Update Middleware Library

-The OTA library provides support for Over-The-Air update of the application code running on a PSoC™ 6 MCU with AIROC™ CYW4343W or CYW43012 Wi-Fi & Bluetooth® combo chip, using Wi-Fi or Bluetooth.
+The OTA library provides support for Over-The-Air update of the application code running on a PSoC™ 6 MCU with AIROC™ CYW4343W or CYW43012 Wi-Fi & Bluetooth® combo chip, or the CYW920829M2EVB-01 evaluation board.
+Device communication using Wi-Fi or Bluetooth®.

 ## 1. WiFi Update Flows